 NEED MORE INFORMATION OR HELP?

-However, during the City’s Local Emergency, Rent Adjustment Program staff members are available to members of the public by phone and email.
+Since March 2020, we have moved our services from in-person to online.
+Rent Adjustment Program staff members are available to members of the public by phone and email.
 Housing Counselors are taking calls Monday to Thursday from 9:30am to 4:30pm at (510) 238-3721.
 You can also email us at email@example.com.
 We will also provide translation services for non-English speaking visitors including and not limited to Spanish, Chinese, Vietnamese, and other languages.

 **Please note: The Rent Adjustment Program will not provide legal advice.
 All information provided is solely advisory and does not constitute legal advice.
 RAP has no jurisdiction to decide issues of possession in the event of an unlawful detainer (eviction lawsuit).
 Those issues will be ultimately decided in a court of law.